bisqwit/TinyDeflate/README.md

 Total: 2320 bytes minimum, 2371+N bytes maximum

-In addition, if you neither decompress into memory nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.
+In addition, if you neither decompress into a raw memory area nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.

 ## Unrequirements